Last Updated on September 3, 2024 by Edward Harris

 These types of plans provide preventive benefits that do not require you to meet a deductible, waiting period or copay.
 In 2014, due to changes in the law, many women’s preventive benefits were added including birth control.
 However, there are several “non-compliant” contracts that will keep premiums low by placing a deductible on preventive benefits and excluding coverage for pre-existing conditions.
 Short-term and limited-benefit plans are two examples.

-Five years ago, more extensive birth control coverage was also added along with several other changes.
+Six years ago, more extensive birth control coverage was also added along with several other changes.
 State and Federal Exchanges began allowing consumers to purchase coverage without evidence of being insurable.
 Be sure to constantly check our website for updates including free tax-credit calculators that determine what tax relief you may receive.
 Your federal subsidy must be re-calculated each year as you estimate your household income for the next calendar year.
+Typically, the subsidy increases each year, although other variables may increase or decrease your tax credit.

 We Find And Compare The Cheapest Plans